Millosaurs/Gamestash/README.md

-# SkriptStore
+# Gamestash

-SkriptStore is a modern marketplace platform built with Next.js 15.3.4, designed for developers to share, sell, and discover code scripts and tools.
+Gamestash is a modern marketplace platform built with Next.js 15.3.4, designed for developers to share, sell, and discover code scripts and tools.

 ## Features